Automated Deep Learning: Neural Architecture Search Is Not the End

-\section{Automated Problem Formulation}
+\chapter{Automated Problem Formulation}

 Employing the DL approach for real-world applications spans a wide range of processes, shown in \Figref{fig:dl-life-cycle}.
 If an ideal AI system is to one day automate this entire procedure, then, for completeness, it is worth discussing the formulation of a learning task from a problem context.
 Put simply, a problem context conceptualizes broad human-defined goals, such as creating ``an undefeatable computer opponent for the game of Go'' or ``a car that automatically drives people to their desired destination''.
 It also covers the environment in which these goals apply, such as ``the rules of Go'' or ``the geography and physics of road transportation''.
 Traditionally, data scientists have had to manually translate these conceptual contexts into computer-actionable tasks.
-For instance, one may decide to frame the design of a Go agent as an RL-based optimization task for a DNN, where the probability of winning is the objective function and an appropriately constrained input space represents board positions~\cite{silver2016mastering}.
+For instance, one may decide to frame the design of a Go agent as an RL-based optimization task for a DNN, where the probability of winning is the objective function and an appropriately constrained input space represents board positions~\citep{silver2016mastering}.